Final Project: Interactive Programs #

 Below are a few broad categories of interactive programs that you might consider building for this project.
 While you do not have to do a project that fits into one of the categories below, we have found that most of the past projects in this course fit into one of these categories.

 Please note that the student projects from Spring 2020 were done over a significantly longer time frame (around 2 months), and projects from Fall 2020 were done over 4 weeks.
+All projects from subsequent semesters were done on a similar time scale to yours (2-3 weeks).

 Interactive Data Visualizations #